lmc-datascience/lmc-datascience/README.md

 **Power BI & Business Intelligence Consultant** | Data Analyst | SQL | Automation
 **Data Analyst at Petrobras** (7+ years)

-🚀 I build **executive dashboards, robust data models, and automated analytics pipelines** that drive decisions across multiple industries — finance, procurement, supply chain, HR, contracts, sustainability, and more.
+🚀 I develop **high-impact dashboards and analytics solutions** in a large-scale energy environment.
+At Petrobras, I have built and maintained reports for:

+- Service contract control
+- Maintenance orders
+- Material purchases
+- Material and product inventory
+- Maintenance order costs
+- Headcount
+- General operational costs
+- And several other operational and financial indicators

+I specialize in turning complex operational data into clear, executive-level insights that support decision-making in procurement, supply chain, maintenance, finance, and sustainability.

 ---